#10 The VI – II

 Put on your dancing shoes!

-It may seem like I’ve missed a chord here, surely the II – V – I is what should have been listed here, and shouldn’t it have been claiming the #1 spot on our list of top ten chord progressions?!?
+It may seem like I’ve missed a chord here, but surely the II – V – I is what should have been listed here, and shouldn’t it have been claiming the #1 spot on our list of top ten chord progressions?!?

 Well, maybe.
 But I prefer the slightly less resolved version, where we never go to I.